Active Sampling for MRI-based Sequential Decision Making: Introduction

 Overall, our \textbf{contributions} are summarized as follows:

-\begin{enumerate} \item[$\bullet$] Our research pioneers sequential, dynamic diagnosis from $k$-space data with active sampling, enabling sequential decisions in a single scanning session. \item[$\bullet$] A MORL-based policy network employs policy gradient methods with greedy action selection for efficient $k$-space exploration.
-It optimizes a step-wise weighting reward function to balance disease detection and severity quantification, maximizing diagnostic information gain. \item[$\bullet$] Extensive experiments on ACL sprain detection and cartilage thickness loss assessment demonstrate that our method outperforms baselines and benchmarks in diagnostic accuracy, and significantly reduces $k$-space data acquisition time, advancing PoC MRI applications. \end{enumerate}
+\begin{enumerate} \item[$\bullet$] Our research pioneers sequential, dynamic diagnosis from $k$-space data with active sampling, providing sequential decisions in a single scanning session. \item[$\bullet$] A policy gradient based network with greedy action selection enables efficient $k$-space exploration and patient-level sampling adaptation. \item[$\bullet$] A step-wise weighting reward function is proposed to balance disease detection and severity quantification during policy training, maximizing diagnostic information gain. \item[$\bullet$] Extensive experiments on ACL sprain detection and cartilage thickness loss assessment demonstrate that our method outperforms baselines and benchmarks in diagnostic accuracy, and significantly reduces $k$-space data acquisition time, advancing PoC MRI applications. \end{enumerate}